PHOENIXCONTACT/MORYX-Framework/Documentation/Platform/Bindings.md

 ````

 ### ReflectionResolver
 By using reflection [this resolver](@ref Marvin.Bindings.ReflectionResolver) tries to load the value of the property from the source object.
 The name of the property is usually parsed as the text between dots in the binding string.
 The example at the top creates two reflection resolvers - one for `"Branch"` and one for `"Name"`.
 Because this resolver uses reflection it is significantly slower than the others and should not be used to resolve values which could be accessed another way.
+The resolver also supports updating the value as long as the property `CanWrite`.

 Example in code: